PhaserEditor2D/PhaserEditor/docs/canvas.rst

 The ``animations`` property is reference to the ``Phaser.AnimationManager`` of the sprite.
 This manager contains a list of sprite animations and provide methods to manipulate the animations like ``add``, ``play``, ``stop`` and others.

-When the user click to edit the ``animations`` of a sprite it opens a dialog with the list of the animations together with an area to preview them:
+To add animations to a sprite select it and press the ``A`` key, or go to the `animations` property in the properties grid and click on the dialog button.

 .. image:: images/AnimationsDialog.png
 	:alt: The animations dialog.